sambyers/mm-remote-theme-test/_posts/2020-03-19-devnet-asc-part-2.md

 CBTNuggets DevNet Associate course seems very promising for this exam too.
 Knox Hutchinson, Keith Barker, and Ben Finkel are all great trainers and the videos I watched were really great.
 They are great at breaking down complex topics into bite sized introductions that can really accelerate the beginning of your exploration with a topic.

+There's also a Cisco Press book that just came out on October 2, 2020.
+I have not read it but I looked through the table of contents.
+It seems to closely follow the exam topics.
+It has the features common to other Cisco books: chapter quizzes, practice exam, preparation checklists, and a study planner in the index.

 ## Schedule

 I think it’s very important to have a routine to rely on while studying for an exam.
 A routine combined with a study plan is the best way to actually get through all of the material for any exam.